-- Their community property may not be worth more than $25,000, not including car and car loans.
+- Their community property must be less than $41,000, not including car and car loans.

-- The husband and wife have prepared a signed an agreement dealing the terms and conditions of the division of possessions and debts.
+- The spouses have prepared a signed agreement dealing the terms and conditions of the division of possessions and debts.

 - Both spouses have signed a Joint Petition for Summary Dissolution of Marriage.

 - Both spouses want to end the marriage because of serious and permanent differences.

 - Both spouses agree to use the summary dissolution rather than the regular dissolution.

 In California, an annulment is referred to as a nullity of marriage.
 In contrast to an action for divorce, grounds for a nullity of marriage is always based on something that pre-dates the marriage.
 An annulment can only happen if your marriage was not legally valid.
 Therefore, after the annulment, it is like your marriage never happened because it was never legal in the first place.